 Data-driven fine-tuning: you have nothing to lose

-By simply delving into data you already have and crafting personas that more accurately reflect your users, their problems, and how they use your product, you enhance your knowledge of your customers.
+By simply delving into the data you already have and crafting personas that more accurately reflect your users, their problems, and how they use your product, you enhance your knowledge of your customers.

 This in turn allows you to zoom in on your messaging and attract more people you know benefit from using your product, rather than attracting only a percentage of people your old personas thought would benefit from your product.

 How people actually use your product is far more insightful than what people say they will use your product for.
 You have nothing to lose but so much to gain.

 You have multiple sources of data running in the background, each one collecting and storing little nuggets of information about your users: how they use your product, where they found your product, what kind of industry they’re in.

 - Web analytics (Google Analytics, KISSMetrics, Crazy Egg etc.)